gracious-tech/stello/README.md

-# Stello / στέλλω
+# στέλλω

 This is the source code for [Stello](https://stello.news).

-## How messages are sent

-Stello stores messages in the cloud via services like AWS's S3.
-Each message for each recipient is publicly accessible, but has a long random id acting effectively as its access password.
-The actual contents of each messages' assets are encrypted and the key is never sent to the cloud service.

-A HTML file which is also uploaded to the cloud service includes code for decrypting and displaying messages.
-Recipients are sent links which point to the HTML file and provide the message id and decryption key in the URL's fragment identifier.
-Browsers never transmit the fragment identifier via HTTP so the decryption key never leaves the user's device.

-Public key encryption is used for any responses from recipients, with responses also stored in the cloud until Stello is next opened and downloads them.

-## End-to-end encryption

-Stello is end-to-end encrypted in the sense that the platform that stores and transfers the actual messages never has access to the decryption key.
-However, we avoid describing Stello as end-to-end encrypted because there are other aspects of Stello that make it less secure than well known end-to-end encryption apps.
-Namely, the fact that the decryption code is served by the server that also stores the encrypted files, such that a malicious server could modify the decryption code to transmit unencrypted data back to itself.
-This is a known risk, but still a better scenario than most apps that give the server full access to decrypted files.

 ## Components

- - **app:** App for authoring and sending messages
+ - **app:** Base for main application
-    - All of the UI and functionality for Stello (the program) is in here, and it interacts with cloud APIs for publishing messages
+    - Contains all the UI and functionality for senders of messages
-    - Written in JS for browser environment (for packaging with Electron or Cordova etc) using Vue 2 framework
+    - Written in Typescript with Vue 2
+ - **electron:** Desktop integration for app
+    - Provides for desktop everything not possible in app base (such as SMTP and file system access)
+    - Written in Typescript
- - **displayer:** Webpage that is deployed and served whenever a published message is viewed
+ - **displayer:** The webpage served whenever opening a message
-    - The displayer is responsible for downloading, decrypting, and displaying messages
+    - Responsible for downloading, decrypting, and displaying messages
-    - Written in Vue 3 and uses Vite for development and packaging
+    - Written in Typescript with Vue 3
  - **responder:** Cloud function that handles responses from readers
-    - The responder notifies the author of new responses, encrypts and stores them for downloading
+    - Processes and stores encrypted responses, and notifies the sender
-    - Written in Python, so far for AWS only
+    - Written in Python (so far for AWS only)
- - **electron:** Packager for publishing `app` on desktop platforms
-    - This is very barebones as only does things that are impossible in a browser environment (like using SMTP)
-    - An electron app that uses Electron Builder to package, sign, and publish binaries
+ - **host:** Cloud services for non-self-hosted Stello accounts
+    - Sets up AWS services for registration, authentication, storage, etc
+    - Written as an AWS Serverless template

 ## Browser support